WebAssembly/spec/proposals/bulk-memory-operations/Overview.md

 A trap occurs if:
 * any of the accessed bytes lies outside the target memory
 * the destination offset is outside the target memory

+Filling takes place bytewise from lower addresses toward higher addresses.
+A trap resulting from an access outside the target memory only occurs once the first byte that is outside the target is reached.
+Bytes written before the trap stay written.

+(Data are written as-if individual bytes were written, but various optimizations are possible that avoid writing only individual bytes.)

 ### `table.init`, `elem.drop`, and `table.copy` instructions